+Do you want to sell a product in the Netherlands?
 If a product or product type has already been admitted in another EU Member State, the Dutch government may not prohibit its sale in the Netherlands.
 Even if the product has been made according to technical standards that differ from Dutch standards.
-Dutch government agencies may only prohibit a product or product type or withdraw it from sale if consumer protection or environmental protection issues arise.
+This is called mutual recognition.

 Procedural requirements for denying mutual recognition

-- They have 20 working days to respond to this proposal.
+- You have at least 15 working days to respond to this proposal.
 During this period the product or product type may remain on the market.

 - The government agency will take a final decision within 20 working days after the expiry of the response period.
-In doing so, the government organisation will take their views into account.
+In doing so, the government organisation will take your views into account.

-- If they disagree with the government agency’s final decision, they can lodge a formal objection or submit an appeal.
+- Do you disagree with the government agency’s final decision?
+You can lodge a formal objection or submit an appeal.

 Product Contact Point (PCP)